 Probably the best path to a happy, problem-free RTW trip is to reconfirm your flights 2-3 days before you take them.
 This will give you a buffer-zone to make sure your flights are departing when you think they are.
 Don’t get to the airport, blithely chatting up locals, only to find your flight was delayed, canceled or discontinued.

 Avoid this situation altogether by making a simple phone call a few days before your flight.
-Read this article for the best ways to reconfirm a flight while on the road.

 2) Stay healthy